joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/creating-native-menus-air.md

 #### Setting the application menu or window menu

-It’s important that your code accommodate both application menus (supported on Mac OS) and window menus (supported on other operating systems)
+It's important that your code accommodate both application menus (supported on Mac OS) and window menus (supported on other operating systems)

     var root:NativeMenu = new NativeMenu();